bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

-The process by which the delegation happens is known as a grant, and the GNAP protocol allows for the negotiation of the grant process over time by multiple parties.
+The process by which the delegation happens is known as a grant, and the GNAP protocol allows for the negotiation of the grant process over time by multiple parties acting in distinct roles.

 This protocol solves many of the same use cases as OAuth 2.0 {{RFC6749}}, OpenID Connect {{OIDC}}, and the family of protocols that have grown up